pickleswithtech/stackedits20/README.md

 That will create the files for the next step.
 ### Step 4
-Once that other command finished run `./build/system-image-from-ota.sh ota/ubuntu_command images` That command will prepare the image files. (.img) dhuvewyv
+Once that other command finished run `./build/system-image-from-ota.sh ota/ubuntu_command images` That command will prepare the image files. (.img)